 The next step after you have mastered this routine is to jump over the rope, start with one jump, then two, stop then repeat.
 Continue until you have caught your rhythm, and once you develop confidence, you can proceed to string in more jumps into your regime.
 When jumping bend your knees slightly and make sure to land on the ball of your feet and not your heels; this aids to diffuse and spread the force of impact that accompanies landing.

 The key here is practice and patience, don’t over push yourself.
 You are bound to make mistakes as you proceed, but once the learning curve is complete this becomes a thing of the past

 After successfully mastering the simple bounce the next step is to learn the Jog step.
 In this technique, for every revolution of the jump rope, you take one step.
 This may look challenging at first, but a simple way to go about it is to start slowly and build up a crescendo.

 Once you get acquainted with this technique, you have effectively set the antecedent to facilitate your journey to become a pro rope jumper.

 In the quest to become a pro jumper you have to learn as much jump rope skills as is possible.
 You can start by doing wraps, swings, crosses and basic footwork.
-The more skill set you acquire the easier it gets to learn newer tricks.
+The more skill set you to acquire the easier it gets to learn newer tricks.

 A lot about being a pro is hinged on how well you are able to execute your skills.
-Even though you aim to master every skill, it is pertinent that you select your favourites and practice on them until they come off as second nature to you.
+Even though you aim to master every skill, it is pertinent that you select your favorites and practice them until they come off as second nature to you.
 To figure out the faults and errors you make while you perform it is advisable to watch yourself as you practice, this can be achieved by using a big mirror that fully displays your whole body.

 Unlike when you started, to achieve the status of pro you have to constantly push and challenge yourself to learn new tricks and skill-sets.
-Spice up your routine by combining different skills and technique into your workout.
+Spice up your routine by combining different skills and techniques into your workout.